newrelic/newrelic-ios-agent-spm/README.md

 * download the New Relic agent for your platform and follow the instructions.

 ## Troubleshooting
-If you receive an error when adding the Swift Package, such as
+You might see the following errors when adding the Swift package:
-- artifact does not match checksum
+- Artifact does not match checksum
-- cannot download framework from remoteSourceControl
+- Cannot download framework from remoteSourceControl

-please try the following steps:
+If you see these types of errors, try the following:

-1. De-integrate New Relic swift package from Xcode Project
+1. De-integrate New Relic Swift package from the Xcode project.

-1. run commands from Terminal to delete spm caches
+2. Run these commands from the terminal to delete spm caches:
     ```
     rm -rf ~/Library/Caches/org.swift.swiftpm
     rm -rf ~/Library/org.swift.swiftpm
     ```
-1. Delete Derived Data using Xcode.
+3. Delete derived data using Xcode.
-1. Re-Integrate New Relic swift package into Xcode project.
+4. Re-integrate the New Relic Swift package into the Xcode project.

 ## Support